endymion1818/deliciousreverie/src/pages/post/testing-form-checkboxes.md

 - [ ] Option 3
 - [ ] Select All

 Where ticking the fourth option would select all options in this list.
+Having written the functionality for this, I needed to validate what I'd done in a unit test for this component.

+Let's walk through how this can be achieved.

 First let's render the module: